-The conceptual model's initial analysis includes the validity and reliability assessment, which includes factor analysis, discriminant validity, factor loading, and item reliability.
+The conceptual model initial analysis includes the validity and reliability assessment such as factor analysis, discriminant validity, factor loading and item reliability.
 The factor analysis is essential to define the construct structure involved in this research.
-Determining the construct validity and reliability and indicating the variable relationship is important.
+It is important to determine the construct validity and reliability and indicate the variable relationship.
 The study determines a good model fit for the data before the validity and reliability test.
 Table 2 shows that the construct meets the fit indices value.
 The items in each construct are significantly related and free of measurement error.
 Each item is appropriately converged and only explained by one construct.